PillowFishSticks/Kassie-MS4/TESTING.md

     - Attention has been paid to ensuring product images are clean,professional and responsive, never squashed or squeezed and that the users operation of the site pages work on all devices.
 Text is never too large or too small, buttons are always large enough to click with a finger easily on touch screen devices.

 1. **To be able to easily find out all the information I need to make an informed purchase.
 I expect information about the description, ingredients, and instructions where necessary.**
-    - Information about the products description and dimensions are available on the products page, in a tab, below the image and add to bag section.
-The Tab displays information relevent to that product.
+    - Information about the products description and dimensions are available on the products detail page, next to the product image.

 1. **A text search function so that I can quickly narrow down my search when looking for something specific.**
     - A text search is available in the navbar.
 It searches through the product titles, description and tags to find the results for the user.